-Freedom in school is visualized as the existence of freedom in school for the learners, teachers and principal.
-This freedom may be naturally and formally existing and/or created even within the constraints of institutional rules / obligations by informal support system/s.
-Freedom is also delineated in the manner in which it is enjoyed by the learner, the teacher and the principal individually.
+1 Freedom

+The existence of freedom in school and the manner in which it is enjoyed by the learner, the teacher and the principal is delineated individually.
 At first, it is described as manifested in specific aspects and subsequently overall freedom for each is depicted.